digital-work-lab/literature-review-seminar/slides/2025_HWR_01-goals.md

 ---

-## Literature reviews in information systems
+## Literature reviews in the management disciplines

 - Early editorial by Webster and Watson (2002, MISQ, > 12.000 citations) with key suggestions